owneraio/finp2p-tezos-adapter/specs/plan.md

 The entry point to issue a new asset (`issue_asset`) does the following:

 1. Do the same steps 1-4 of [transfer asset](#verifying-asset-signatures)
-5. check that the encoded message was signed by the public key `dst_account`
+5. **If the signature is present**, check that the encoded message was signed by the public key `dst_account` (otherwise skip signature the check)
-   - **Question**: Who is the “sender” in this case?
-Is it `dst_account` or someone else (like an admin) ?
-In the latter case, how can we know the public key of the sender?
+   - **TODO**: Do we want a flag in the contract that says if the signature is required?
 6. store the `asset_id` with `fa2_token` and check if does not already exist
 7. call the `mint` entry point of the FA2
    - **Question**: What token metadata?